libvips/build-win64/8.6/README.md

 You need the mingw cross-compiler to generate 64-bit Windows binaries.

-	sudo apt-get install mingw-w64 mingw-w64-tools
+	sudo apt install mingw-w64 mingw-w64-tools

-The `tools` package provides `gendef`, which we use to generate .def files for our DLLs.
+The `tools` package provides `gendef`, which we use to generate .def files for our DLLs. `gperf` is needed by fontconfig during build.

+### Install other bits and pieces

+A few other packages are required

+	sudo apt gperf intltool

+### Install Wine

+Optional, this is used to test the build.

+	sudo apt install wine-stable wine64

 ### Install `jhbuild`

 `jhbuild` runs the whole builds process.
 Install the packaged version:

-	sudo apt-get install jhbuild
+	sudo apt install jhbuild

 ### Check the build variables

 Have a look in `variables.sh` and make sure the version numbers and other settings are right.

-### Fetch binary dependencies

-We use a couple of binary zips for basic things like `libz`.
-Run:

-	./get-win64-packages.sh

-To fetch the zips.
-Run:

-	./unpack.sh

-To wipe `inst/` and reinitialize it from the zips.

 ### Build

 Run:

 	export BASEDIR=$(pwd)
+	./unpack.sh
 	jhbuild --file=jhbuildrc build --nodeps libvips-all

 `BASEDIR` is needed by vips.modules to pass the toolchain file to cmake.